rupertc7/Shared/Rug_Py/Mod3/ReadMe.txt

     STATUS: it works
     HOW: word reversal, and char compare
     ELEMENTS: for, if
+pop_header	Function:	copies cNOTEs, fn, and imports to header
+    STATUS: in progress
+    ELEMENTS:
 ReadMe_Create	Function:	Creates readme with file script details
     STATUS: it works
     HOW: It reads this header for each script in a folder